AddThis – AddThis code can be added to your site to allow users to bookmark and share your content.

 Facebook Messenger – Facebook Messenger (sometimes abbreviated as Messenger) is an instant messaging service and software application, allowing Facebook users to chat with friends both on mobile and the desktop website.

 Filter – A photographic effect that can be applied to enhance images on social media, such as offering a vintage look, black and white, sepia, altering saturation levels, and more.
-Snapchat regularly updates their filters, and offers hilarious (if your sense of humour is anything like mine) possibilities such as face swapping.
+Snapchat regularly updates their filters, and offers brands the opportunity to sponsor filters as part of their marketing strategy.

 Flickr – An image and video hosting website and web services suite.
 Calls itself the “best online photo management and sharing application in the world”.